Month 1, Day 18, Monday 6:00 p.m.

 “I’ll come with you,” Damien said immediately, already standing.
 He hesitated, looking to Sebastien as if realizing that he might have misspoken.

-If Damien left, it would be only Sebastien and Newton to watch over Tanya, but Sebastien nodded quickly anyway.
+With Damien off campus, it would leave only Sebastien and Newton to watch over Tanya, but Sebastien nodded quickly anyway.
 Some things were more important.
 Damien had been Ana’s friend far longer than he’d been Sebastien’s ally.

-She even offered, “Do you need any help?” but neither of them responded to her, already hurrying away perhaps too quickly to have heard her.
+She even offered, “Do you need any help?” but the pair was already hurrying away too quickly to hear her.

 Ana and Damien were still gone when she returned to the dorms, and Sebastien guessed they might be staying the night at the Gervin estate.
 ‘I hope everything is alright.’
-Damien did have the bracelet she’d given him, so if anything went truly wrong he could at least let her know, though she didn’t know what she might do about it.
+Damien did have the bracelet she’d given him, so if anything went truly wrong, he could at least let her know, even if there was nothing she could do about it.

-Sebastien cast her dreamless sleep spell and laid down.
-She was hoping to get a few hours of sleep in, and then wake to work on some homework in the middle of the night while a little more refreshed.
-Just as she was falling asleep, the alarm ward they’d placed on Tanya’s door went off.
+Sebastien cast her dreamless sleep spell and lay down.
+She was hoping to get a few hours of sleep, and then wake to work on some homework in the middle of the night while a little more refreshed.
+Just as she was falling asleep, however, the alarm ward they’d placed on Tanya’s door went off.

-Sebastien pulled the rattling, cold stone from under her pillow and stared at it for a moment of frustrated disbelief.
+Sebastien pulled the rattling, cold stone from under her pillow and stared at it in frustrated disbelief.
 It was as if Tanya had somehow divined the worst possible moment to get up to something suspicious.
 ‘I’m tired.
 I don’t want to follow Tanya out into the freezing elements and hide in the dark listening to her from afar…’

 Sebastien considered letting Tanya go unsupervised in favor of sleep, trying to convince herself that the other woman wasn’t necessarily up to anything nefarious.
 Instead, Sebastien leapt to her feet in sudden anxiety.

 Without Damien, she couldn’t actually listen to Tanya from afar.
-Sebastien had spent a little time researching sound-enhancing spells, but what she’d found in the library and tested worked by amplifying received sound through the casting surface.
-They all created a slight but obvious echo that could easily give her away to Tanya and Munchworth if they were paying attention, even if she managed to hide or suppress any light given off by the casting or Sacrifice flame.
+Sebastien had spent a little time researching sound-enhancing spells, but what she’d found worked by amplifying received sound through the casting surface.
+These spells all created a slight but obvious echo that could easily give her away to Tanya and Munchworth if they were paying attention, even if she managed to hide or suppress any light given off by the casting or Sacrifice flame.

 ‘You’re rambling.
 Focus.
 I need real solutions,’ she snapped at herself mentally, wrenching on her boots and jacket.